djangocon/2023.djangocon.eu/_pages/sponsors-information.md

 San Diego Django Girls will be hosting a workshop aimed to encourage women and other underrepresented genders into Django development, and we are inviting you to sponsor!

-Donors will be added to the DjangoCon US break video rotation, get a tote bag insert, and a social media post.
-This stacks with DjangoCon US tier perks.
+Donors will be added to the DjangoCon Europe break video rotation, get a tote bag insert, and a social media post.
+This stacks with DjangoCon Europe tier perks.
 It's a great value!
 This is a gender-inclusive event.

 #### Need a custom sponsorship package?

 We've helped sponsors host luncheons, throw parties, and add opportunity grant sponsorship and other perks to existing packages.

-Whether you're joining us in San Diego or supporting us from afar, please consider sponsoring DjangoCon US 2022.
+Whether you're joining us in San Diego or supporting us from afar, please consider sponsoring DjangoCon Europe 2022.

 We can't do it without you and hope to see you there!